-- Use a very defining mascara with a smaller and thinner wand.
+- Use a defining mascara with a smaller and thinner wand.
 Max Factor’s Masterpiece Mascara would be perfect to recreate this effect.
-Place individual false lashes to achieve a pretty lift in the outer corners of your eyes.
+Place individual false lashes to achieve a pretty lift in the outer corners of your eyes, but this is optional.

 - Keep lips really soft – the look is almost lip tone like.
-Laura Mercier’s Lip Tint in Shy Girl (8) can create a barely there natural finish.
+Laura Mercier’s Lip Tint in Shy Girl can create a barely-there natural finish.

 2. Lauren Conrad Bare-Faced Chic Look

-- Next, apply Becca’s Luminous Skin Colour Foundation in the areas that need more even skin tone.
+- Next, apply Becca’s Luminous Skin Colour Foundation in the areas to even your skin tone.